asterisk/documentation/docs/Operation/System-Requirements/System-Libraries.md

----
+!!! tip

-**Tip:**  Help Finding the Right Libraries
+    Help Finding the Right Libraries

     Asterisk comes with a shell script called install\_prereq.sh in the contrib/scripts sub-directory.
 If you run install\_prereq test, it will give you the exact commands to install the necessary system libraries on your operating system.
 If you run install\_prereq install, it will attempt to download and install the prerequisites automatically.

----
+[//]: # (end-tip)